 While there is an established demand for confidentiality in psychotherapy and psychology practices, increased emphasis put on the Data Protection Act by the Information Commissioner’s Office (ICO) has resulted in a growing number of independent practitioners looking for mechanisms to protect sensitive information when communicating electronically.
 In particular, Connect Psychotherapy Practice identified the need to secure this data when contained in patient referrals, in addition to protecting the large file audio and visual recordings of approved client sessions that are routinely submitted for supervisory purposes.

 Katrina Hinkley, Managing Director of Connect Psychotherapy Practice, explains: “All of our practitioners are required to protect their clients’ confidential information.
-As a referral service, Connect Psychotherapy Practice receives a range of confidential information from various sources, such as solicitors, insurers and rehabilitation organizations, and subsequently transfers it to the psychiatrists and psychologists we work with, who are based throughout Southwest England.
+As a referral service, Connect Psychotherapy Practice receives a range of confidential information from various sources, such as solicitors, insurers and rehabilitation organisations, and subsequently transfers it to the psychiatrists and psychologists we work with, who are based throughout Southwest England.
 Using email to send this information ensures the prompt service delivery that our clients deserve and we consequently implemented Egress to make sure our electronic communications meet data protection standards.

 “The psychotherapy and psychology community are not always the most technologically savvy,” continues Hinkley.
 “However as Egress Protect integrates with a range of email clients, including Outlook, it means that the security we need is available at the click of a button.
 In addition, the large file functionality offered by Protect has proved very valuable to our practitioners, who need to regularly record approved sessions for independent supervision.
 Previously, the only mechanism for sharing this information was postal services, however concerns around data protection meant that in reality, these recordings were usually passed on at face-to-face meetings – which obviously hindered the supervision process.”